GangaPhanindraKumarGrandhi/Youtube_Clone_Projext/README.md

 # Channels
 -- Create a channel
 -- View channel info and related videos
+-- Allow users to delete their channel
+-- Allow users to create a channel with or without a channel logo (channel banner) -- If the user uploads an image, it will be displayed as the logo -- If not, the first letter of the username will be displayed as the logo

 # State Management
 -- Context API used for user login state